BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ## The latest changes

-The latest changes are support (this applies to built-in oscilloscope) for ESP32-S2, ESP32-S3 and ESP32-C3 boards (most of ESP32 boards should also just work).
+The latest changes are about porting the code to IDF 5.x.

 ![Screenshot](presentation.gif)